akseidel/pywordletool/EXPECTEDSTEPS_Readme.md

 * This table shows the E( ) values for word count and group quantity sizes up to 12 words.
 * Notice that E( ) values for **in-pool**, **hole-in-one** guess situation approaches 2.00 as the number of words in a group gets larger and that the **out-of-pool**, **hole-in-one** guess situation is always 2.00 regardless of the word group size.
 The **in-pool** guess being the solution drops off in significance compared to the **out-of-pool** guess.
 * **out-of-pool**, **hole-in-one** guess situations are always 2 step situations regardless of word group size.
 They have an expected number of steps E( )=2.
-In fact only 2 step possibilities exist.
+In fact only 2-step possibilities exist.
 An **in-pool** guess for an N word count list that results in N-1 groups, in other words there is one 2 word group in the N-1 groups, also has an E( )=2.
 There is a difference.
-The **out-of-pool**, **hole-in-one** guess results in only 2 step possibilities.
-The **in-pool** latter guess situation can result in a 1 step possibility and a 3 step possibility.
+The **out-of-pool**, **hole-in-one** guess results in only 2-step possibilities.
+The **in-pool** latter guess situation can result in a 1-step possibility and a 3-step possibility.
 The average expected steps is 2 steps.

 | Word Count | Group Qty | E() in-pool HIO | E() out-of-pool HIO | in-pool | out-of-pool |
 | :--------: | :-------: | :-------------: | :-----------------: | :-----: | :---------: |